Efficiency is Independence

 I'm a retired architect building systems that don't need "Big Tech" permission to exist.
 I run a full web presence, mail stack, and security layer for a dozen users on 1GB of RAM.
 No Docker.
 No bloat.
 No bullshit.

-~2015 • Acrylic on Canvas
+Willow's Whisper~2015 • Acrylic on Canvas

-Genre: Speculative Fiction
+merica2Genre: Speculative Fiction

 Murica 2.0 Dan Carpenter Creative non fiction Even though it seems to be a global path in the late 19th and early 20th century, America took a strikingly early lead in translating eugenic ideas into actual policy.